OctavioCriollo/gen-monitoring-json/README.md

 # ESP32 RBS Monitoring and Control

 ## Overview
-This repository contains the firmware for an ESP32-based system designed to monitor and control a Remote Base Station (RBS) in a telecommunication network.
+This repository contains the firmware for an ESP32-based system designed to monitor and control a Generator from a Remote Base Station (RBS) in a telecommunication network.
 The system provides real-time monitoring of key parameters, controls alarms, and publishes data to an MQTT server.

 ## Features
 - Real-time monitoring of energy, battery voltage, rectifier status, and more.